chaimaanairi/web-data-mining/README.md

 4. **Using the GUI:**
 - Open the application in your web browser.
-- Upload your dataset in CSV format.
-- Select the algorithm(s) you want to run.
-- Configure the parameters for each algorithm.
-- View the results in graphical or tabular form.
-- Compare algorithm performance metrics.

-## Usage

-1. **Running the Streamlit GUI:**
-- Open your web browser and navigate to `http://localhost:8501` to access the Streamlit app
+- Navigate to `http://localhost:8501` to access the Streamlit app.

-2. **Using the GUI:**
-- Open the application in your web browser.
 - Upload your dataset in CSV format.
 - Select the algorithm(s) you want to run.
 - Configure the parameters for each algorithm.
 - View the results in graphical or tabular form.
 - Compare algorithm performance metrics.

 ## License